This guide applies to the following versions of Plesk Panel:

 2. Check the Modulus of the SSL Certificate

-Next, save your certificate file (e.g., abc.com.crt
+Next, save your certificate file (e.g., abc.com.crt) and execute the following command:

 openssl x509 -text -noout -in abc.com.crt -modulus | grep Modulus=